-The Board has established an Audit Committee that is currently comprised of Messrs.
-Roddy (Chair), Lee and Faber.
-It is anticipated that Mses.
-Ranson and Zigrossi will also be appointed to the Audit Committee.
-All current and anticipated members of the Audit Committee are independent and non-executive directors of the Corporation.
-All current and anticipated members of the Audit Committee meet the independence and financial literacy requirements of National Instrument 52-110 - Audit Committees ("NI 52-110").
-See "Particulars of Matters to be Acted Upon - Election of Directors" for a biographical description of each current and anticipated member of the Audit Committee.
-For further information regarding the Audit Committee, see the Corporation's Annual Information Form for the financial year ended December 31, 2013 (the "AIF") which is incorporated by reference into, and forms an integral part of, this Circular.
+The Board has established an Audit Committee that is currently comprised of James T. Roddy (Chair), Jack C. Lee, Sharon Ranson and Rosemary Zigrossi.
+All members of the Audit Committee are independent and non-executive directors of the Corporation and meet the independence and financial literacy requirements of National Instrument 52-110 - Audit Committees ("NI 52-110").
+See "Particulars of Matters to be Acted Upon - Election of Directors" for a biographical description of each member of the Audit Committee.
+For further information regarding the Audit Committee, see the Corporation's Annual Information Form for the financial year ended December 31, 2014 (the "AIF") which is incorporated by reference into, and forms an integral part of, this Circular.
 The AIF is available on SEDAR at www.sedar.com.
-The Corporation will, upon request at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2700, Toronto, Ontario, Canada, M5J 2J1, Attention: Chief Financial Officer, promptly provide a copy of the AIF free of charge to any securityholder of the Corporation.
+The Corporation will, upon request at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2700, P.O.
+Box 27, Toronto, Ontario, Canada, M5J 2J1, Attention: Chief Financial Officer, promptly provide a copy of the AIF free of charge to any securityholder of the Corporation.